rashed-k/Kops-skills/README.md

 Cilium now has disable-cnp-status-updates: true by default.
 Set this to false if you rely on the CiliumNetworkPolicy status fields.

-# Create IAM role for instance with permissions and attach once instance is created -
+# Create IAM role for instance with permissions shown below and attach once instance is created -
   -AmazonEC2FullAccess
   <br />
   -AmazonRoute53FullAccess